Code-Institute-Submissions/bossladygym/README.md

 * Downloadable free 24hr  gym pass button on home page.
 * Extra button beside free gym pass button called “know more” and redirects to home about-us page.
 * On the membership page, the “get started” button would be “select” and automatically places selection in a basket for checkout.

-TECHNOLOGIES USED
-* HTML & CSS
-    * The project uses HTML  for the structure of the website and CSS for styling.
-* Bootstrap
-    * The project uses Bootstrap.
-* HTML/CSS Formatter
-    * The project uses the above to align code better ( https://webformatter.com/html)

- * Balsamiq
-    * The project uses the above for its wireframe .

 TESTING